-Below you can find different versions of the plates (SVG) I made for my recent builds.
+Below you can find different versions of the plates (SVG) I designed for my recent builds.

-Also, I've found movement of the pinky is easier in the lateral direction and with stretched finger.
-Thus, I moved those two hard to reach keys to a new exterior column.
+Also, I've found movement of the pinky is easier in the lateral direction even with stretched finger.
+Thus, the strange pinky cluster was born.
+(I moved those two hard to reach keys to a new exterior column.)

 (Rotary encoders are unnecessary on an ergonomic board.
 While theoretically they have a lot of interesting use, I barely touch them nowadays and will probably get rid of them in my next designs.)